 There are bookshops of every sort in the area, from occult…

-…with an equally artistically inclined clientele, and where the window displays are ever changing.
+The equally artistically inclined clientele are themselves a part of Bloomsbury, and the window displays are ever changing to attarct them.

 There are galleries of collectibles and antiquities, like those in the Parthenon Gallery.